GetLocalPlayer/CH/README.md

 Command | Short | Purpose
 --- | --- | ---
+-CreateTestGhoul N @h| -ctg N h| creates enemy ghouls, where N is your number of ghouls and `h` is a flag that will make the ghouls be created at the hero's position.
+Both, the number of ghouls and flag `h` can be omitted.
--CreateTestGhoul N | -ctg N | creates N enemy ghouls (N can be ommited) -RemoveTestGhouls | -rtg N | kills N random ghouls -SetTestGhoulHitPoints N | -stghp N | sets ghouls' amount of hit points to N -SetTestGhoulArmor N | -stga N | sets ghouls' armor value to N
+-RemoveTestGhouls | -rtg N | kills N random ghouls -SetTestGhoulHitPoints N | -stghp N | sets ghouls' amount of hit points to N -SetTestGhoulArmor N | -stga N | sets ghouls' armor value to N